NCERT Solutions for Class 10 Science Chapter 6 Control and Coordination

 Answer:

 The smell of agarbatti (incense stick) mixed in the air.
 It is detected by the olfactory receptor of the nose.
-The sensory nerves of the forebrain send this information to the olfactory lobe and respond to the information signal.
+The olfactory nerve carries signals to the olfactory lobe in the forebrain and responds to the information signal.

 Q.5.
 What is the role of the brain in reflex action?